-While the core courses introduce you to accounting fundamentals, choosing a Tax or Audit concentration will allow you to specialize.
+While the core courses introduce you to accounting fundamentals, choosing the Tax, Audit, or Financial Analysis and Reporting concentration will allow you to specialize.
 After making that selection, you’ll take some courses specific to that concentration.
 If you choose not to concentrate, you can develop a customized curriculum, using a combination of concentration courses and electives.

-Many graduates initially pursue careers as tax accountants or auditors, so for those planning to follow the structured recruiting process, the selection of a specific concentration is recommended.
-Students who plan to pursue careers in corporate accounting or finance, or advance the careers they've already started, design a customized curriculum tailored to their specific needs, using a broader set of business and finance courses.
+Many graduates initially pursue careers as tax accountants or auditors, so for those planning to follow the structured recruiting process, the selection of the tax or audit concentration is recommended.
+Students who plan to pursue careers in corporate accounting or finance, or advance the careers they've already started, may wish to consider any concentration or design a customized curriculum tailored to their specific needs, using a broader set of business and finance courses.

 The courses offered to students focusing on tax as a career path are designed to provide a solid foundation in all aspects of tax for individuals and businesses.
 While every accountant needs to have a firm grasp of basic tax principals, tax accountants spend much of their time focused on tax issues.
 While preparing tax returns are one part of tax accounting, there is much more to the field.